What is Safe care?

 Other tools lead to a group discussion of areas for improvement before the next assessment.

 Situation Analysis of the facility is done prior to an assessment, this provides baseline information.

 Other tools may not necessarily require a situation analysis prior to the assessment.

 The Safecare scoring system is much more detailed as it provides a variety of scores such as:

 § Fully Compliant (FC).
 Everything is in place as required.

 § Partially Compliant (PC).
-Part of the required things are in place.
+Part of the required things is in place.

 § Not Compliant (NC).
 Nothing is in place.